Triple Negative Breast Cancer

 Malaak does many good and charitable works.
 She is the beautiful wife of Chris Rock and together they are proactive in their charity fundraising and community work.
 She is passionate about the work she does and is dedicated to giving back.
 If you go to Malaak’s website at : www.angelrockproject.com/ you will find many worthy non-profit organizations to help support.
 They not only give money, but time and attention as well; it is an inspiration to us all to do the same.

 In regards to the triple negative breast cancer awareness…her website gives access to the website for the foundation that was created in honor of her friend Nancy Block-Zenna.
 It was Nancy’s desire that a cure be found so that others did not suffer as she herself suffered from this disease.
 From her mouth to God’s ears.
 The foundation can be found at: www.tnbcfoundation.org.
 Thank you Good Morning America, Robin Roberts and Malaak Compton-Rock and all of those doing research and healing in these areas; God bless you and your work.
-Update: see this interesting possibly related information http://writeasrain.wordpress.com/2008/05/16/women-are-dying-for-size-of-level-d-when-it-comes-to-breasts/
+Update: see this interesting possibly related information https://writeasrain.wordpress.com/2008/05/16/women-are-dying-for-size-of-level-d-when-it-comes-to-breasts/ Please note: I have moved my blog to: http://www.writewhereyouareblog.com Please addd me to your RSS feed.
+Thanks!

 [...] a group of women who were all affected by their friend who was afflicted with the disease. … credit : [...]